kraniasorestis/crunchy/README.md

-The script is under GNU Public Licence v3, so do what you want with i.
+The script is under GNU Public Licence v3, so do what you want with it.
 You just have to publish under the same licence.

 Happy cracking